Remote-Sensing-of-Land-Resource-Lab/pyxccd/README.rst

 3. **Large-scale time-series processing in the desktop environment**: the core of pyxccd was coded in C language with the superior computing efficiency and small memory usage;

-4. **Using dataset other than Landsat**: pyxccd supports the use of any band combination from any sensor (such as Sentinel-2, modis);
+4. **Using dataset other than Landsat**: pyxccd supports the use of any band combination from any sensor (such as Sentinel-2, MODIS, GOSIF, SMAP, etc);

-5. **Decomposing time-series signals to unveil inter-annual variation**: S-CCD allows continuously outputting trend and seasonal signal components as "states", allowing detecting inter-segment variations such as yearly phenological shifts
+5. **Continuous time-series signal decomposition **: S-CCD allows continuously outputting trend and seasonal signal components as "states", allowing for 1) detecting inter-segment variations such as yearly phenological shifts, and 2) gap filling accounting for land cover conversion (temporal breaks)

 1. Installation